Julian-Sequeira/Crypto/src/cli-wallet/README.md

 # Transaction Class

-A Transaction object takes in ths following object:
+A Transaction object takes in the following object:

 args = {
     data:{